FuelLabs/fuel-ui/CONTRIBUTING.md

 ## 👨🏻‍💻&nbsp; Development

 To improve our development process, we've set up tooling and systems.
-Fuels UI uses a monorepo structure as mentioned in our [README](./README#tools).
+Fuel UI uses a monorepo structure as mentioned in our [README](./README#tools).

 ### ⌨️&nbsp; Global Commands